 Denny Brauer's win on Richard B. Russell Lake, Georgia, is worth noting.
 Quoting the B.A.S.S. press release,

 |Brauer fished a baylike area with a visible island in the middle and two humps on its riverside.
 To the left of the humps was a shoal point.
 "The fish were on these three areas, two humps and one shoal point," he said.
-"I was fishing post-spawn bass and these humps were near shallow water.
+"I was fishing post-spawn bass, and these humps were near shallow water.
 They were the first spots the fish could relate to after spawning.
-The top of the humps were 3 to 4 feet deep, surrounded by water that was 18 to 20 feet deep."|
+The top of the humps was 3 to 4 feet deep, surrounded by 18 to 20 feet deep."|

 Lures For Flats

-That's a convenient example of what it takes, and how to adapt to catch bass on the flats.
+That's a convenient example of what it takes and how to adapt to catch bass on the flats.
 It works in Georgia, New Mexico, Washington, and your home state.
 Fishing the flats is not just for bone fishermen.
 It's where you need to be this spring.
 Hope to see you out there.

-Nine time state champion Jeff Boyer is a two-time Bassmaster Classic finalist and the only three-time B.A.S.S.
+Nine-time state champion Jeff Boyer is a two-time Bassmaster Classic finalist and the only three-time B.A.S.S.
 Western Division Champion.
 He competes professionally for Ranger Boats, Mercury Outboards, Normark Lures, Storm Lures, Kalin's Lures, Shimano Reels and Rods, and Lowrance Electronics on the B.A.S.S.
 Western Invitational circuit and other select tournaments throughout the West.